 Are you sick of hearing about the Proverbs 31 woman yet?
 How many times can we study the same woman?
-Am I just going to feel guilty that I need to be a better cook, or keep my home cleaner or run a business on top of everything else?
+Am I just going to feel guilty that I need to be a better cook, keep my home cleaner or run a business on top of everything else?
 I hear you and that’s why today I’m bringing you a Proverbs 31 Woman Bible study guide that will help you not only see her in a whole new light but hopefully yourself as well.

 So first, let’s talk about some background information you might not have heard before.

 - The Proverbs 31 chapter is a letter written by a mom to her son.
-She is simply known as King Lemuel’s mother but many believe it was actually written by Bathsheba to her son Samuel.
+She is simply known as King Lemuel’s mother but many believe it was actually written by Bathsheba to her son Solomon.

 - The Proverbs 31 woman is not a real woman.
 It is a highlight reel of all the praiseworthy attributes a woman can acquire over her lifetime.
 We don’t see the bad days or where she needed forgiveness because this is the type of woman she’s become over time after living much of her life.
-It doesn’t’ show her struggles, sins, or hardships but you can be certain she had them too.
+It doesn’t show her struggles, sins, or hardships but you can be certain she had them too.
 She has learned to rely on God through them though and even “laugh at the days to come.”

 - Lemuel’s mother starts off by instructing her son how to live HIS life.
 Let’s hear it for the Proverbs 31 man!
-She instructs him to be careful with women and not follow the path of others who had multiple wives but instead love his wife.
+She instructs him to be careful with women and not follow the path of others who had multiple wives but instead loves his wife.
 Lemuel’s mother instructs him to be careful with drinking because it can make him forget his work.
 She instructs him to be a voice for the voiceless, a fair judge, and a defender of the poor and needy.

 - “She is not telling women what they need to do to reach some level of unattainable perfection, instead, it’s a mother instructing her son, a king, how to appreciate his godly wife.